 Under the patronage and attendance of the Mayor of Riyadh Region, Prince Faisal bin Ayyaf, the third Otaiqah Dates Season was launched.
-This event was held in a permanent hall covering an area of 2500 m2.
+This event was held in a permanent hall covering an area of 2500 m.
 The fully air-conditioned hall features 64 stalls, 15 guided paths, a prayer room, and restroom facilities, attracting many shoppers and visitors from across the Kingdom and the Gulf countries.

-Duration of the Season 4 months

 Amount of Available Dates 27+ million kg

 Daily Visitors 7,900

 Total Visitors 813,000+

 Season Sales I56+ Mn SAR